CZ-NIC/knot-resolver/modules/README.rst

 If the module declares properties ``get`` or ``set``, they can be used in the Lua interpreter as regular tables.

-.. warning:: This is not yet completely implemented, as the module I/O format may change to map_t a/o
-             embedded JSON tokenizer.

 .. _`not present in Go`: http://blog.golang.org/gos-declaration-syntax
 .. _CGO: http://golang.org/cmd/cgo/